hardcoverapp/hardcover-docs/DEVELOPERS.md

 **Parameters:**

 - `query` - A string containing the GraphQL query to be displayed in the explorer.
-- `canTry` - A boolean value that determines whether the user can run the query in the explorer.
-Default is `true`.
+- `canTry` - A boolean value determining whether the user can run the query in the explorer.
+The default is `true`.

 **Usage:**